Lawrence E. King Jr.: Trial and conviction

-Child prostitution ring allegations
+Child prostitution ring

 Even as the financial investigation was underway, a far more explosive scandal began to envelop Larry King Jr. in late 1988: allegations of a child prostitution ring centered on King and other prominent figures.
 Shortly after the credit union's collapse, rumors emerged that some of the missing Franklin money had been used to finance child sexual exploitation.
 In November–December 1988, Nebraska's Foster Care Review Board turned over to state lawmakers a dossier of reports alleging that children in foster care had been abused at parties attended by elites.
 These allegations, made by alleged victims, accused King of procuring and abusing children and hosting wild late-night "sex parties" at which minors were flown to various U.S. cities, "auctioned off" as sexual slaves, given drugs, and forced into illegal sex acts.
 By early 1989, dozens of prominent Nebraskans – businessmen, media personalities, police, clergy – and even national political figures – were being whispered about as possible co-conspirators, with King depicted as a central ringleader.

 King categorically denied the accusations, dismissing them as "garbage" and claiming he was being framed.
 Nevertheless, the sensational reports gained traction.
 In response, the Nebraska Legislature in January 1989 established an investigative panel (the "Franklin Committee") to examine both the credit union's financial failure and the emerging child abuse allegations.
 State Senator Loran Schmit chaired the committee (with Senator Ernie Chambers as vice-chair), and it hired a private investigator, Gary Caradori, to dig into the claims.
 Law enforcement at multiple levels – local Omaha police, the Nebraska State Patrol, the FBI, and federal prosecutors – also opened inquiries into the alleged "Franklin child prostitution ring", as the case came to be known.